Pool Tile Cleaning | Pool Tile Repair | Calcium Removal

 So how do you know if your pool contains limestone?

 Look for white or light gray spots on the sides and bottom of the pool, as well as the edges of the pool deck.
 Limestone forms scaly spots or streaks when the pH of the pool water and the calcium levels in the water are out of balance.
+Pool calcium removal services can help address this issue, but the process can be difficult.

-Although this build-up of lime can be removed, it can be difficult to do so.
+Although this build-up of lime can be removed, it requires the right approach and expertise.
 This article provides homeowners with tips that any pool maintenance company wouldn’t want you to know to remove lime deposits from the pool walls and prevent their return.

 Types of Calcium that Leave Deposits